> Gardening for biodiversity

 - Ask students to research and create ‘Did you know?’ signs to place beside growing plants.

-- Keep some animal identification books in your classroom or make a poster of the animals you are trying to attract so you know whose making your garden their home.
+- Keep some animal identification books in your classroom or make a poster of the animals you are trying to attract so you know who is making your garden their home.

 What’s Our Impact?